 The powerful owl is the largest owl in Australia!

 8.)
-The Powerful Owl is negatively affected by land clearing, but can still live in fragmented habitats like farms and even suburban areas.
+These owls are negatively affected by land clearing, but can still live in fragmented habitats like farms and even suburban areas.